Energy-Regularized Sequential Model Editing on Hyperspheres: Correlation between Hyperspherical Uniformity and Editing

-where $K$ is a constant dependent on the original weight matrix geometry. \end{theorem} This theorem reveals a key insight: the change in HE ($|\Delta \bm{HE}|$) inevitably induces a substantial output perturbation ($\Delta \bm{V}$), meaning that edits that significantly distort the geometric arrangement of neurons are bound to corrupt pretrained knowledge.
+This theorem reveals a key insight: the change in HE ($|\Delta \bm{HE}|$) inevitably induces a substantial output perturbation ($\Delta \bm{V}$), meaning that edits that significantly distort the geometric arrangement of neurons are bound to corrupt pretrained knowledge.
 This result provides a solid theoretical foundation for our empirical findings and underscores HE as a fundamental indicator of editing stability.

 On account of the above findings, we argue that ideal sequential editing should preserve the hyperspherical uniformity of edited weights.
 Accordingly, we introduce \METHODNAME{}, an HE-driven regularization strategy designed to mitigate HE fluctuations while integrating new knowledge.